drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/03.core/01.conditions/docs.md

 `validateConfigurationForm` go hand in hand with `evaluate` to create a basic condition.

-Lets see how these functions are used in practice by analysing one of the simplest conditions to ship with commerce:  [OrderItemQuantity](https://cgit.drupalcode.org/commerce/tree/modules/promotion/src/Plugin/Commerce/Condition/OrderItemQuantity.php)
+Let's see how these functions are used in practice by analyzing one of the simplest conditions to ship with commerce:  [OrderItemQuantity](https://cgit.drupalcode.org/commerce/tree/modules/promotion/src/Plugin/Commerce/Condition/OrderItemQuantity.php)